arnsteio/OpenSCAD-workshop-2018-02/05-trigonometry_conditionals_loops.md

 clip();
 ~~~
 All we need to do now is get the vertical placement correct.
 That, at least, is easy compared to the X-axis trouble.
-We move it a slight bit up to make vertice placement explicit:
+To get better visualization we move the cut-out up a miniscule amount, hence the "error" variable.

 ~~~
 /* [Global] */
 clip_length=50;